justintv/Twitch-API/authentication.md

 <a name="authenticated-requests"></a>
 ### Authenticated API Requests

-When an api requires authentication, you can send the access token you obtained above in any of the following ways:
+When an API request requires authentication, you can send the access token you obtained above in any of the following ways:

   * Send token as header:

-	    curl -H "Authorization: OAuth [access token]" https://api.twitch.tv/
+	    curl -H "Authorization: OAuth [access token]" https://api.twitch.tv/kraken/

   * Send token as URL parameter:

 	    curl https://api.twitch.tv/kraken?oauth_token=[access token]

-  * Send token in the HTTP body (Cannot be used with `GET` and `DELETE` methods)
+  * Send token in the HTTP body (cannot be used with `GET` and `DELETE` methods)

         curl -d 'oauth_token=[access token]' https://api.twitch.tv/kraken/channels/cevtest15/commercial